DUNE-DAQ/daq-assettools/docs/README.md

 Each command has a `-h` option which will tell you how to use it in detail; some of the highlights are covered in this document.

-Files listed in this [spreadsheet](https://docs.google.com/spreadsheets/d/1oDYe1eEqJhkY0DTd6mfpLw9ou7TqBCaDEgTo0qqVmqY/edit#gid=0) are being catalogued.
-When developers and testers add new files, they should add new entries to the spreadsheet and let Software Coordination team to catalog and publish the file.
-Using Kurt's example (row 38) to see what fields to fill fin.
+Files which are part of our assets are catalogued in this [spreadsheet](https://docs.google.com/spreadsheets/d/1oDYe1eEqJhkY0DTd6mfpLw9ou7TqBCaDEgTo0qqVmqY/edit#gid=0), where they provide info to users about each asset.
+When developers and testers want a new asset, they should add a corresponding line to the spreadsheet and ask the Software Coordination team to publish the file to `cvmfs`.
+Use Kurt's example (row 38) to see what fields to fill in.

 ## How to see which asset files are available

 `assets-list` is the tool for this.
-It's a flexible tool; see `assets-list -h` for all available options, but here are some examples:
+It's a flexible tool; see `assets-list -h` for all available options.
+Here are some examples:

 - `assets-list --subsystem readout`
 - `assets-list --subsystem readout --copy-to ./`: list files of `readout` subsystem, and copy them to the current directory.
 The copied file will be renamed as `file-<short_checksum>.ext`, assuming its original file name is `file.ext`
 - `assets-list -c dc74fe934cfb603d74ab6e54a0af7980`: list single file matching the MD5 file checksum
 - `assets-list -c dc74fe934cfb603d74ab6e54a0af7980 --copy-to ./`: list single file matching the MD5 file checksum and copy the file to the current directory
-- `assets-list -c dc74fe934cfb603d74ab6e54a0af7980 | tail -n +2| awk '{print $NF}'`: get the file path only
 - `assets-list --subsystem readout --format binary --status valid --print-metadata`

 ## How to add, update, and retire asset files